Spring 2018: Thursdays 1-3pm, and by appointment

 (B.A.
 McGill University, 2007; M.A.
 New York University, 2010; Ph.D.
 University of Pennsylvania, 2016.)

 I work on the literature and print culture of the Romantic period, examining how what we think we know about authorship at this time is challenged and rewritten by the wealth of periodicals--magazines, book reviews, and newspapers--that dominated the market at this historical moment.
 In my book project, Publishing Personality: Romantic Periodicals and the Paradox of Living Authorship, I argue that periodicals understand authors not simply as legal constructs supported by copyright, but as personalities publishing in real time.
 The periodical therefore emerges as a site of both dangerous and utopian possibilities, as its writers explore what it might mean to practice authorship in an iterative, conditional space.
 Underlying this exploration is a shift in what the author represents, from being an exception to the everyday person to a model for them.
-My research has been supported by Penn's King's College Fellowship, as well as the Research Society for Victorian Periodicals, the British Association for Romantic Studies, and the Universities' Committee for Scottish Literature, and most recently the Willison Foundation Charitable Trust--which is funding a month of research in the Murray Archive at the National Library of Scotland.
+My research has been supported by Penn's King's College Fellowship, as well as the Research Society for Victorian Periodicals, the British Association for Romantic Studies, the Universities' Committee for Scottish Literature, and most recently the Willison Foundation Charitable Trust--which is funding a month of research in the Murray Archive at the National Library of Scotland.

 Recent published work can be found in English Language Notes and Victorian Periodicals Review.
 Forthcoming work will appear in the Keats-Shelley Journal, Essays in Romanticism, and The Edinburgh History of Reading.
 My book reviews can be found in Romantic Circles, Victorian Periodicals Review, and The Coleridge Bulletin.